Evaluation of machine-learning models to measure individualized treatment effects from randomized clinical trial data

 To evaluate the calibration capacity of the model, we use measures based on the calibration curve.
 Calibration commonly refers to the agreement between predicted and observed probabilities for the outcome \citep{Austin2020}.
 Here, we are interested in the correspondence between the predicted and observed treatment effects.

-Calibration can be assessed by a smoothed calibration curve obtained by a local regression of observed pairwise treatment effect on predicted pairwise treatment effect.
+Calibration can be assessed by a smoothed calibration curve obtained through local regression of the observed pairwise treatment effect on the predicted pairwise treatment effect.
 The observed benefits are regressed on the predicted benefits using a locally weighted scatterplot smoother (loess).
-It is a non-parametric regression technique used to create a smoothing function through a scatterplot of data points.
+It is a non-parametric regression technique used to create a smoothing function by fitting a curve through a scatterplot of data points.
 It combines multiple local regressions to fit a curve to subsets of the data, allowing it to capture complex patterns without assuming a specific global model.

-The Integrated Calibration-for-Benefit ($\text{ICI}_{\text{benefit}})$\citep{Rekkas2023, Maas2023} measures the average difference between predicted and smooth observed benefit across different levels of prediction determined by the empirical density function of the predicted pairwise treatment effect. $\text{E50}_{\text{benefit}}$ represents the $50^{th}$ percentile of the absolute distance between predicted and smooth observed benefit.
+The Integrated Calibration-for-Benefit ($\text{ICI}_{\text{benefit}})$ \citep{Rekkas2023, Maas2023} measures the average difference between predicted and smooth observed benefit across different levels of prediction determined by the empirical density function of the predicted pairwise treatment effect. $\text{E50}_{\text{benefit}}$ represents the $50^{th}$ percentile of the absolute distance between predicted and smooth observed benefit.
 It assesses how well the predicted treatment effect matches the observed treatment effect at the median.
 It offers insight into the model’s calibration at the central point rather than across the entire prediction range.
 For these measures, null values indicate perfect calibration, meaning that the model’s predicted treatment benefits align perfectly with the observed benefits.

 The calibration quantile plot \citep{Bouvier2024} represents the average observed benefit versus predicted benefit in quantiles of predicted benefit.
 The predicted benefit is divided into $5$ bins.
 In each bin, the average predicted benefit is compared to the observed benefit.